April 3

 • Crystal-clear audio quality

-• Perfect for podcasting
+• Great choice for podcasting and voice work

 Cons